22.11.2012 - 23.11.2012 17 °C

 The streets are alive at night.
 Old, young, all walking around, eating in tapas bars, going out, kids on skateboards doing ollies off ancient steps, two words that are important here, siesta and manana.

 The siesta gives them the energy to eat late and stay up to enjoy a visit.
-Supper starts at nine pm, friend meet up at 11 pm, the clubs are open all night, hot chocolate and churros in the early morning, energy to get back home.
+Supper starts at nine pm, friends meet up at 11 pm, the clubs are open all night, hot chocolate and churros in the early morning, energy to get back home.

 Starting tomorrow we will be teaching English as volunteers.
 We have been accepted by Vaughantown to participate in their program.
 In return we will receive free upscale lodgings and meals for five days at the ElRancho resort near Segovia.
 This works for us because our trip is lengthy and Spain was on our itinerary.
 17 Anglos and 15 Spanish will spend time together speaking English.
 English must be your first language to qualify as a volunteer.
 We learned about this on the internet completely by accident and decided to register.